Land and Resource Grabs: The Loss of Local Community Control

-We worked with the Center for Agriculture and Food Systems at Vermont Law School to create four brand new reports detailing historical and current land grabs trends, and examining agricultural land policy in the US.
+In 2022, we worked with the Center for Agriculture and Food Systems at Vermont Law School to create four reports detailing historical and current land grabs trends, and examining agricultural land policy in the US.

 We are excited to offer these reports as a valuable resource - scroll over each box to download the reports.

 The history of the United States since Europeans first arrived is based on stolen land, labor, and other resources.
 White European colonists confiscated the land that is now called the United States from its original Indigenous inhabitants through violence and broken treaties.
 These colonizers used their privilege, status, and wealth to build an economic system on the backs of enslaved peoples that was justified through a white supremacist social structure.
 After slavery was abolished, agricultural workers, most of whom were Black or people of color, were exploited in different ways, including sharecropping, exclusion from labor laws, restrictive immigration policies, and unpaid prison labor.

 With the 1862 Homestead Act and the 1866 Southern Homestead Act, the US government offered plots of “unsettled” Midwestern and Great Plains land to citizens to farm.
 Ten percent of all US land was claimed under these acts.
 Investors and existing landowners quickly claimed the parcels before poorer farmers could and resold the land for profit.